docpad-archive/documentation/core/meta-data.html.md

 ### For Files & Documents

 #### `toJSON()`
-Same as the [Backbone Model toJSON](http://backbonejs.org/#Model-toJSON), but will also call `toJSON` on the original Meta Data to `meta` within the result.
+Same as the [Backbone Model toJSON](http://backbonejs.org/#Model-toJSON), but will also call `toJSON` on the original meta data to `meta` within the result.

 #### `getMeta()`
-Get the Meta Data [Backbone Model](http://backbonejs.org/#Model) for the file.
+Get the meta data [Backbone Model](http://backbonejs.org/#Model) for the file.

 #### `setMeta(attrs)`
-Same as the [Backbone Model Set](http://backbonejs.org/#Model-set), but for the Meta Data Model.
+Same as the [Backbone Model Set](http://backbonejs.org/#Model-set), but for the meta data Model.

 #### `setDefaults(attrs)`
 Same as the [Backbone Model Set](http://backbonejs.org/#Model-set), but will only set attributes that haven't already been set to something.

 #### `setMetaDefaults(attrs)`
-Same as the [Backbone Model Set](http://backbonejs.org/#Model-set), for the Meta Data but will only set the Meta Data Model attributes that haven't already been set to something.
+Same as the [Backbone Model Set](http://backbonejs.org/#Model-set), for the meta data but will only set the meta data Model attributes that haven't already been set to something.

 #### `setData(data)`
 Used for setting data of a virtual file (a file that does not have physical path).